 Menus for Summer Meals and Snacks

-Once summer hits and school is out, children living in poverty might not receive proper food during the day.
+Once summer hits and school is out, kids living in poverty might not receive proper food during the day.

-We provide free, balanced meals that are designed by a nutritionist.
+We provide free, well- balanced meals .
 The menus are varied.
 Most meals are steam-cooked to lock in nutrients without adding fat.
 We never offer fried foods and the food we serve is minimally processed.

 As part of the Summer Meal Program, Connecting Kids To Meals partners with summer locations where kids gather.
 These partner locations include schools, libraries, parks, pools, churches and community centers.
-For 15 years, we have been a sponsor of the Summer Food Service Program (SFSP), a USDA Child Nutrition Program designed to provide healthy meals to kids for free while school is out.
+For 15 years, we have been a sponsor of the Summer Food Service Program (SFSP).
+Our meals meet or exceed the U.S. Department of Agriculture (USDA) Child Nutrition requirements.
+Our program is designed to provide healthy meals to kids for free while school is out.
 The Ohio Department of Education (ODE) is the state agency responsible for oversight of the program here in Ohio, and helps to insure compliance with the program requirements involving nutrition standards, record keeping and food safety.

 Find the location nearest you using the searchable map below, or download the full list of summer sites in PDF format.
 Please check the start and end dates for each site.